-A man of the name of Henry Miller was charged at the Mansion House with being concerned, together with another man not in custody, in stealing a cash-box containing nearly 70% in bank-notes and money, besides a quantity of railway serip and other articles, from the secretary's office at the East India House, Leadenhallstreet.
+A man of the name of Henry Miller was charged at the Mansion House with being concerned, together with another man not in custody, in stealing a cash-box containing nearly 70% in bank-notes and money, besides a quantity of railway scrip and other articles, from the secretary's office at the East India House, Leadenhallstreet.
 Mr. Samuel Ruggles, messenger to the secretary, left theoffice one evening about half-past five o'clock, after having locked up the drawers in which a cash-box (his own property) was kept.
 When he returned at ten the following morning, he found that the drawer which contained the box was broken open, and the box itself stolen.
-On the same morning, however, it was left by a stranger at Mr. Ruggles's private residence, where it was taken in by his daughter, to whom the man who brought the box gave a description of the person he had received it from, which closely corresponded with that of her brother, and the box was wrapped up in paper and directed, it was believed, in the handwriting of Mr. occasion.
+On the same morning, however, it was left by a stranger at Mr. Ruggles's private residence, where it directed, it was believed, in the handwriting of Mr. occasion.

-Ruggles's son.
+verdict was returned for the plaintiff; damages, 20s.
+The Ruggles's son.
 The notes and money had been abstracted from the box, but the railway scrip, &c., remained.
 Mr. Ruggles's son, who had until lately been living with his father at Dalston, was frequently in the habit of visiting him at the East India House, in consequence of which he gained entire knowledge of his drawers, and all their contents.
 Some days previously to the one on which the cash-box was missed from the office, he had absented himself from home, and had not been heard of since.
-Miller, after a long search, was traced out and apprehended by a detective officer in a travelling caravan, which was standing in Old Nicholasstreet, Shoreditch.
+Miller, after a long search, was traced out and apprehended by a detective officer in a travelling caravap, which was standing in Old Nicholas-street, Shoreditch.
 The officer ascertained that he had been in company with the younger Ruggles, and that some of the stolen notes had been changed.
-Miller was remanded, in order to give the police time to trace out his presumed accomplice, for whom search is being made.
+Miller was remanded, in order to give the police time to trace out his presumed accomplice, for whom search is being

 Mr. Thomas Harrison, a stockbroker, of Enfield, was charged at the Worship-street police court with unlawfully detaining an officer of the Eastern Counties Railway in the performance of his duty.
 On the arrival of a train at the Enfield station, one of the collectors went to the different carriages to collect the tickets, and on asking Mr. Harrison, who was in the smoking carriage, for his, that gentleman replied carelessly, "Well, but suppose I've lost it?"
 Being told that he must, in that case, pay a fine, he laughed, and said, "Then I must try to find it."
-He thereupon searched his pockets, from which he produced, with great levity, a variety of articles, under pretence of searching for the ticket, but as it did not appear among any of them, he told the collector, amidst much uproarious laughter from himself and his fellow-passengers, that he believed he would find it in an empty pipe-case which was lying before him.
+He thereupon searched his pockets, from which he produced, with great levity, a variety of articles, under pretence of searching for the ticket, but as it did not appear among any of them, he told the col. lector, amidst much uproarious laughter from himself and his fellow-passengers, that he believed he would find it in an empty pipe-case which was lying before him.
 Some of the occupants at the back of the carriage having, at this juncture, complained of being delayed, Mr. Harrison then took a season ticket from his side pocket.
 In consequence of these proceedings, the train was detained at the station nearly ten minutes beyond the usual time.
 Mr. Hammill, the magistrate, said he was of opinion that the accused had wilfully caused an obstruction, which the law regarded as an offence according to act of Parliament; but, as it appeared to him that the railway authorities merely wished to enforce such regulations as they might think proper to institute, he should only order Mr. Harrison to pay a fine of ten shillings, with